Princess-org/Princess-org.github.io/source/types.rst

         }
     }

-Do note that all fields of a structure are accessable from outside of the current module, there is no notion of private fields.
+All fields of a structure are accessable from outside of the current module, there is no notion of private fields.

 Unions are a special type of struct where each element occupies